IIIF/api/source/api/presentation/3.0/index.md

 The Sequence conveys the ordering of the views of the object.
 The default Sequence (and typically the only Sequence) _MUST_ be embedded within the Manifest as the first object in the `items` property, and _MAY_ also be available from its own URI.
 This Sequence _SHOULD_ have a URI to identify it.
 Any additional Sequences _MAY_ be included, or referenced externally from the Manifest.
 All external Sequences _MUST_ have an http(s) URI, and the description of the Sequence _MUST_ be available by dereferencing that URI.

 Sequences _MAY_ have their own descriptive, rights and linking metadata using the same fields as for Manifests.
 The `label` property _MAY_ be given for Sequences and _MUST_ be given if there is more than one referenced from a Manifest.
 After the metadata, the set of views of the object, represented by Canvas resources, _MUST_ be listed in order in the `items` property.
 There _MUST_ be at least one Canvas given.

-Sequences _MAY_ have a `startCanvas` with a single value containing the URI of a Canvas resource that is contained within the Sequence.
-This is the Canvas that a viewer _SHOULD_ initialize its display with for the user.
-If it is not present, then the viewer _SHOULD_ use the first Canvas in the Sequence.

-In the Manifest example above, the Sequence is referenced by its URI and contains only the basic information of `label`, `type` and `id`.
-The default sequence should be written out in full within the Manifest file, as below.

 ``` json-doc
 {